 The Czech republic is a good destination almost year round.
 Most seasons are quite pleasant in the city, and the calendar of events always offers something interesting in the city.

-Spring is probably the best time of the year to visit Prague if you enjoy sightseeing.
+Spring is probably the best time of the year to visit Czechia if you enjoy sightseeing.
 The months of May and June offer long days and pleasant temperatures to enjoy the most of Prague’s attractions.

-Summer is the busiest time of the year for tourism in Prague.
+Summer is the busiest time of the year for tourism in Central Europe.
 The months of July and August are especially crowded, and the prices can be quite high.
 If you are coming to enjoy the city’s nightlife, summer is an excellent choice.
 Nights usually have a pleasant weather, with bars and clubs full of people from all parts of the world.

 Autumn is also a good option to visit Prague, and all of Central Europe as a matter of fact.
 The temperatures are still quite pleasant during September and early October, and the golden leaves give a charming atmosphere to the city’s parks.
 Autumn is also a good option as accommodation prices decrease noticeably from summer rates.

-The winter is probably the least attractive time to visit Prague.
+The winter is probably the least attractive time to visit the Czech capital.
 That is especially the case in January and February, the coldest months in Czech Republic.
-Winter in Prague is quite harsh and sightseeing is often unpleasant when temperatures plummet below 0 C (32 F).
+Winter in the city is quite harsh and sightseeing is often unpleasant when temperatures plummet below 0 C (32 F).
 However, if you are coming for Christmas or New Year’s Eve, Prague is quite charming.